 EndeavorRx is a digital therapeutic indicated to improve attention function as measured by computer-based testing in children ages 8-12 years old with primarily inattentive or combined-type ADHD, who have a demonstrated attention issue.
 Patients who engage with EndeavorRx demonstrate improvements in a digitally assessed measure, Test of Variables of Attention (TOVA®), of sustained and selective attention and may not display benefits in typical behavioral symptoms, such as hyperactivity.
 EndeavorRx should be considered for use as part of a therapeutic program that may include clinician-directed therapy, medication, and/or educational programs, which further address symptoms of the disorder.

-Of 538 participants using EndeavorRx, 50 participants (9.3%) experienced treatment-related adverse events (probable, likely), and three participants experienced treatment-related adverse events with the digital control, in studies where a control was used.
-EndeavorRx associated adverse events included frustration (6.1%), headache (1.3%), dizziness (0.6%), emotional reaction (0.4%), nausea (0.4%), and aggression (0.2%).
-There were no serious adverse events.
+No serious adverse events were reported.
+Of 538 participants in trials supporting EndeavorRx authorization, 50 participants (9.3%) experienced treatment-related adverse events (probable, likely), and three participants experienced treatment-related adverse events with the digital control, in studies where a control was used.
+Associated adverse events included frustration (6.1%), headache (1.3%), dizziness (0.6%), emotional reaction (0.4%), nausea (0.4%), and aggression (0.2%).
 All adverse events were generally transient.
 Only 3 events led to device discontinuation, and no subject reported lasting or irreversible effects after discontinuation.

 Rx only: Federal law restricts this device to sale by or on the order of a physician.
 EndeavorRx should only be used by the patient for whom the prescription was written.
 For medical questions, please contact your child’s healthcare provider.
 If you are experiencing a medical emergency, please dial 911.
 EndeavorRx is not intended to be used as a stand-alone therapeutic and is not a substitution for your child’s medication.